3lvis/DATASource/README.md

 ## License

-**DataSource** is available under the MIT license.
+**DATASource** is available under the MIT license.
 See the LICENSE file for more info.